 How long did it take to compile the entire database?

-The first functional version of the database was online sometime in 2016 though I have since forgotten the exact date.
+The first functional version of the database went online in 2016.
 It included the major world navies from World War II until today and a number of mid-size navies, mostly from Europe and Latin America.
 The main effort took around 3-4 months of almost daily work including numerous marathonic nightly sessions to compile, all the more considering I had a full time job and a full time girlfriend.
 Many aspects of the database design were added as the project went along which also meant revising what had already been included.
 Since then, I typically do one big upgrade a year in January/February in order to have the fleet lists accurate to the end of the previous year.
 As much as I would like to do a mid-year update, I am usually quite busy during the summer so no promises that this will happen.

 Where did you get all the information on all those ships?